Wage Subsidy and Leave schemes

-The Wage Subsidy Scheme supports employers adversely affected by COVID-19.
-The scheme helps employers and their staff to maintain an employment connection and ensure an income for affected employees, even if the employee is unable to actually work any hours.
+The Wage Subsidy Scheme will help employers recover from the effects of COVID-19.
+The scheme helps employers to keep their staff employed and ensures an income for affected employees for up to 12 weeks, even if the employee is unable to actually work any hours.
 It is also available to sole traders and contractors.

 The COVID-19 Leave Support Scheme provides a payment to businesses to pay their workers who need to take leave due to COVID-19 public health guidance.